sdavis1902/eloquent-vars/README.md

 Note, values are stored as a string, so if you save an int, when you get it, it will be a string.

-Will add more ways of saving and retrieving vars in the near future.

 ## Contributing

 Please see [CONTRIBUTING](CONTRIBUTING.md) and [CONDUCT](CONDUCT.md) for details.